ItsMayar/ChildrenMathLearningSystem/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple console application that uses Java Program.
-I implemented Object Oriented Programming concepts of web techniques.
-This is a learning system for children to enhance their abilities in basics of maths, shapes, and even conversions of units.
+Developed a Java-based learning system utilizing Object-Oriented Programming (OOP) principles and web-based techniques.
+The application is designed to enhance children's foundational skills in mathematics, shape recognition, and unit conversions, with a focus on providing an interactive and secure educational environment.
 <br />